Spur Cell Anemia

 Approach Considerations

 Treatment in cases of acanthocytosis is directed at the underlying disease.
-Supportive care for patients with reversible liver disease is the mainstay of treatment.

 Patients with acanthocytosis should abstain from alcohol use.
-Abstinence from alcohol use may result in the nearly complete disappearance of acanthocytes in the peripheral blood in patients with mild to moderate alcoholic liver cirrhosis.
+Abstinence from alcohol may result in the nearly complete disappearance of acanthocytes in the peripheral blood in patients with mild to moderate alcoholic liver cirrhosis.
 Abstinence from alcohol is also the best preventive measure for spur cell anemia.

 Genetic counseling is offered to families of patients with abetalipoproteinemia and chorea-acanthocytosis syndromes.